tc39/proposal-temporal/docs/timezone.md

 This mode also matches the behavior of cross-platform standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).

 During "skipped" clock time like, e.g., the hour after DST starts in the spring, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used, or the post-transition time zone offset if `'earlier'` is used.
-This behavior avoids exceptions when converting non-existent `Temporal.PlainDateTime` values to `Temporal.Instant`, but it also means that values during these periods will result in a different `Temporal.PlainDateTime` in "round-trip" conversions to `Temporal.Instant` and back again.
+This behavior avoids exceptions when converting nonexistent `Temporal.PlainDateTime` values to `Temporal.Instant`, but it also means that values during these periods will result in a different `Temporal.PlainDateTime` in "round-trip" conversions to `Temporal.Instant` and back again.

 For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving ambiguity](./ambiguity.md).